 For immediate support, we encourage you to contact Lifeline on 13 11 14

 Clinical depression is a mood disorder that is characterized by a loss of life pleasure or a heavily depressed mood.
-When depression is not treated in the right way it may worsen and can be life-threatening.
-Clinical depression must meet certain criteria as defined in the DSM-V, the diagnostic manual for psychological disorders.
+When depression treatment is not undertaken in the right way, it may worsen and can be life-threatening.
+Clinical depression assessment must meet certain criteria as defined in the DSM-V, the diagnostic manual for psychological disorders.

 A unipolar depression is characterized by someone feeling down for a long period of time.

 Bipolar depression is characterized by alternating periods in which a person feels depressive periods and subsequent periods of energy and activity.